 Looking At The Internal And External Health

-Apart from their team of trained and qualified hair care consultants, Beijing 101 also has their own certified Traditional Chinese Medicine (TCM) physicians.
+Apart from its team of trained and qualified hair care consultants, Beijing 101 also has its own certified Traditional Chinese Medicine (TCM) physicians.
 I was referred to a consultation with the TCM physician, after my initial consultation with Grace.